National Institutes of Health

 - The primary NIH organization for research on Turner Syndrome is the National Institute of Child Health and Human Development

 Turner syndrome is a genetic disorder that affects a girl's development.
 The cause is a missing or incomplete X chromosome.
 Girls who have it are short, and their ovaries don't work properly.
-Most are infertile.
-They are at risk for health difficulties such as high blood pressure, kidney problems, diabetes, cataracts, osteoporosis and thyroid problems.

 Other physical features typical of Turner syndrome are

 Most women with Turner syndrome are infertile.
 They are at risk for health difficulties such as high blood pressure, kidney problems, diabetes, cataracts, osteoporosis, and thyroid problems.